georgeyiu/glookup/README.md

 # glookup

-`glookup` is a command Berkeley students use to look up their grades for computer science and electrical engineering classes on the instructional servers.
-Once the semester ends, however, instructional accounts are wiped and students no longer have access to those grades.
+`glookup` is a command Berkeley students use to look up their grades on instructional servers for computer science and electrical engineering courses.
+Once the semester ends, however, instructional accounts are wiped and students no longer have access to their grades.

 This is a simple script to save glookup data locally for future reference.